chinapedia/wikipedia.abstract.en/Page/Flat_Earth.md

 Greece: spherical Earth

-LunarEclipse.gif during the phases of a lunar eclipse]] Pythagoras in the 6th century BC and Parmenides in the 5th century stated that the Earth is spherical,[59] and this view spread rapidly in the Greek world.
+during the phases of a lunar eclipse]] Pythagoras in the 6th century BC and Parmenides in the 5th century stated that the Earth is spherical,[59] and this view spread rapidly in the Greek world.
 Around 330 BC, Aristotle maintained on the basis of physical theory and observational evidence that the Earth was spherical, and reported an estimate of its circumference.[60]
 The Earth's circumference was first determined around 240 BC by Eratosthenes.[61]
 By the second century AD, Ptolemy had derived his maps from a globe and developed the system of latitude, longitude, and climes.
 His _Almagest_ was written in Greek and only translated into Latin in the 11th century from Arabic translations.

 Lucretius (1st century BC) opposed the concept of a spherical Earth, because he considered that an infinite universe had no center towards which heavy bodies would tend.
 Thus, he thought the idea of animals walking around topsy-turvy under the Earth was absurd.[62][63]
 By the 1st century AD, Pliny the Elder was in a position to claim that everyone agreed on the spherical shape of Earth,[64] though disputes continued regarding the nature of the antipodes, and how it is possible to keep the ocean in a curved shape.

 South Asia

-Offshore_windpark_Thorntonbank.jpg The Vedic texts depict the cosmos in many ways.[65][66]
+The Vedic texts depict the cosmos in many ways.[65][66]
 The earliest Indian cosmological texts picture the Earth as one of a stack of flat disks.

 In the Vedic texts, Dyaus (heaven) and Prithvi (Earth) are compared to wheels on an axle, yielding a flat model.
 They are also described as bowls or leather bags, yielding a concave model.[67]
 According to Macdonell: "the conception of the Earth being a disc surrounded by an ocean does not appear in the Samhitas.
 But it was naturally regarded as circular, being compared with a wheel (10.89) and expressly called circular (parimandala) in the _Shatapatha Brahmana_."[68]